Students make a number line to retell part of the story The Very Hungry Caterpillar, by Eric Carle.

 - Students will select one piece of Railroad Board (22″x28″).

-- Students will glue a piece of the Bordette® picket fence onto the paper.
-(They should have 9 posts worth of border.)
+- Students will glue a piece of picket fence onto the paper or nine posts.

 - Students will write a zero “0” under the first post with a black marker.

 - Teacher will reread the story with the students’ help.